binnes/esp8266Workshop/docs/part1/IOTCLOUD.md

 - press **New** to create an IBM Cloud API key, accept the defaults in the popup and press **OK**
 - select the Memory allocation per instance to 256 MB
 - ensure the host name is valid, if not modify it until any errors are cleared
-- select the region closest to you to deploy the toolchain
+- select the region closest to you to application
-- press **Create** to generate the toolchain for your application
+- press **Next** to get the options for deploying a toolchain

 ![App Details](../images/appDetails.png)

+- select the region closest to you as the location you want the toolchain to be deployed to
+- press **Create** to deploy the toolchain

 The Starter Application is now deploying by running the newly created toolchain.